MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
     "message": "Invalid doctor ID."
 }
 ```

 Status Code: **401 Unauthorized**

 Description: This status code is used when a user must authenticate themselves to access the requested resource.
 It indicates that authentication is required.

 ```
 {
     "message": "Authentication required."
 }
 ```

 Status Code: **403 Forbidden**

 Description: The request to delete the doctor record cannot be processed because the doctor currently has appointments scheduled.
 To ensure data integrity and avoid disrupting ongoing or future appointments, deletion of records associated with existing appointments is prohibited.

 ```
 {
     "message": "This doctor has appointment(s).
 Deletion is forbidden."
 }
 ```

 Description: Only authorized users with the required admin privileges are permitted to delete doctor records.

 ```
 {
-  "error": "Access denied."
+    "message": "Access denied.
+Admin privileges required."
 }
 ```